ryraut/intrinsic-timescales/README.md

 **lagged_cov.m** -- creates multivariate empirical cross-covariance functions (i.e., in units of the sampling interval) \
 **acf_hwhm.m** -- estimates intrinsic timescale for each time series, computed as half of the full-width-at-half-maximum of the autocorrelation function (from lagged_cov.m) after spline fitting

-**Relevant citation:** \
-Raut, Ryan V., et al. "Hierarchical dynamics as a macroscopic organizing principle of the human brain."
-Proceedings of the National Academy of Sciences (in press).

 **Please direct questions to ryanvraut@gmail.com**